jkkummerfeld/website-source/content/publication/naacl18data.md

 +++
 bibkey = "naacl18data"
 bibtex = """@InProceedings{naacl18data,
-  author    = {Yiping Kang  and  Yunqi Zhang  and  Jonathan K. Kummerfeld  and  Parker Hill  and  Johann Hauswald  and  Michael A. Laurenzano  and  Lingjia Tang  and  Jason Mars}, title     = {Data Collection for Dialogue System: A Startup Perspective}, booktitle = {Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 3 (Industry Papers)}, shortvenue = {NAACL (industry)}, pages     = {33--40},
+  author    = {Yiping Kang and Yunqi Zhang and Jonathan K. Kummerfeld and Parker Hill and Johann Hauswald and Michael A. Laurenzano and Lingjia Tang and Jason Mars}, title     = {Data Collection for a Production Dialogue System: A Startup Perspective}, booktitle = {Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 3 (Industry Papers)}, shortvenue = {NAACL (industry)}, pages     = {33--40},